kescobo/git_tutorial/homework/sophie_hw/metaphlan2_scratch.md

 * Select an image resolution of 300 = `--dpi 300`

 ## Create a cladogram with graphlan
+* Took a break from heatmap, too frustrating

 #### Install graphphlan
 `$ brew tap biobakery/biobakery`